These endangered leopards are disappearing from Cambodia - KTVZ

 “Without the global community’s injection of expeditious resources to prevent the Indochinese leopard from disappearing in the last two remaining strongholds, we will lose this unique subspecies from the planet forever,” said Susana Rostro-García, Panthera conservation scientist and lead author of the report.

-While leopards are vanishing from Cambodia, their numbers in the wild along the Thailand-Myanmar border are likely less than 900, Rostro-García added.
+While leopards are vanishing from Cambodia, their numbers in the wild along the Thailand-Myanmar border and Peninsular Malaysia are unknown and are likely less than 900, Rostro-García added.

 Gareth Mann, Panthera’s leopard program director, said: “It is disheartening to see the long-overlooked leopard follow the same fate of the tiger in Cambodia, Laos and Vietnam.”